ITISFoundation/jupyter-math/README.md

 ```

 ### Testing manually
 After a new service version has been published on the master deployment, it can be manually tested.
-For example a Templated, called "Test Jupyter-math 2.0.9 ipywidgets" can be used for internal testing on the master d.eployment
+For example a Template, called "Test Jupyter-math 2.0.9 ipywidgets" can be used for internal testing on the master deployment.